-iENG Group: the company provides passive infrastructure engineering, O&M services, and hybrid power solutions to the telecom sector in 20 African countries, Asia, and the Middle East.
-In April 2022, the Fund invested US\$ 20.0 million to fund: (i) the expansion of tower and O&M sites in Africa and (ii) the growth of additional operations including tower asset management.
-The investment will be making a positive impact on the communities it serves, by increasing and improving access to connectivity in low-income countries and rural areas.
+iENG Group: the company provides passive infrastructure engineering, O&M services, and hybrid power solutions to the telecom sector in 22 African countries, Asia, and the Middle East.
+In April 2022, the Fund invested US\$ 25.0 million to fund: (i) the expansion of tower and O&M sites in Africa and (ii) the growth of additional operations including tower asset management.
+The investment is making a positive impact on the communities it serves by increasing and improving access to connectivity in low-income countries and rural areas.

 Africure Pharmaceuticals: the company is a manufacturer and distributor of essential generic pharmaceutical products (e.g., paracetamol, basic antibiotics, anti-malaria drugs).
 The company operates throughout Sub-Saharan Africa with several manufacturing and distribution plants.
-In May 2022, the Fund invested US\$ 15.0 million to fund: (i) working capital requirements to deliver on the growing order books across its facilities in Cameroon, Cote d'Ivoire, and Tanzania and (ii) expansion to new geographical markets.
-The investment will be making a positive impact on the communities it serves, by increasing affordable access to critical medicines in countries with a high burden of disease.
+In May 2022, the Fund invested US\$ 18.0 million to fund: (i) working capital requirements to deliver on the growing order books across its facilities in Cameroon, Côte d'Ivoire, and Tanzania and (ii) expansion to new geographical markets.
+The investment is making a positive impact on the communities it serves by increasing affordable access to critical medicines in countries with a high burden of disease.

 Watu Africa: the company is an East African asset leasing fintech company focused on improving mass-market mobility across Africa through financial inclusion and accessibility.
 The company is focused on providing access to affordable and flexible financing for individuals to purchase two and three-wheelers.
-In December 2022, the Fund invested US\$ 20.0 million to fund the loan book growth in the Kenya business and (ii) partially fund the regional expansion strategy in Uganda, Tanzania and select West African countries.
-The investment will be making a positive impact on the communities it serves, by supporting financial inclusion, spurring inclusive growth, and reducing inequalities.
+In December 2022, the Fund invested US\$ 14.0 million to fund the loan book growth in the Kenya business and (ii) partially fund the regional expansion strategy in Uganda, Tanzania and select West African countries.
+The investment made a positive impact on the communities it served by supporting financial inclusion, spurring inclusive growth, and reducing inequalities.

-Prime Logistics: the company is a leading integrated logistics platform company focused on providing comprehensive end-to-end solutions to its customers.
+Suhara Group: the company is a leading integrated logistics platform company focused on providing comprehensive end-to-end solutions to its customers.
 These solutions include transportation, freight forwarding, customs clearing, and warehousing.
 The company operates with a strong presence in East and Central Africa, managing more than 21,600 square meters of warehouses and transporting goods to 35 delivery centers across 9 countries in the region.
 The company is dedicated to improving logistics efficiency and accessibility across Africa through its robust network and services.
-In August 2023, the Fund invested US\$ 15.0 million in Prime Logistics to support the expansion of its logistics capabilities and infrastructure, enabling the company to scale its operations and enhance service delivery.
-Prime Logistics is making a positive impact on the communities it serves by facilitating trade and commerce, creating job opportunities, and supporting economic development.
-The investment in Prime Logistics is structured as an ESG-linked loan, a first for the Fund, and is aligned with BluePeak's mission to spur inclusive growth, reduce inequalities, and contribute to the economic advancement of East and Central African countries.
+In August 2023, the Fund invested US\$ 15.0 million in Suhara Group to support the expansion of its logistics capabilities and infrastructure, enabling the company to scale its operations and enhance service delivery.
+Suhara Group is making a positive impact on the communities it serves by facilitating trade and commerce, creating job opportunities, and supporting economic development.
+The investment in Suhara Group was structured as an ESG-linked loan, a first for the Fund, and aligns with BluePeak's mission to spur inclusive growth, reduce inequalities, and contribute to the economic advancement of East and Central African countries.